-In some cases, testing staff decide to not discontinue your exam but log their observations on an irregularity report and submit it to ACT.
-ACT reserves the right to review those irregularity reports and, in its sole discretion, take action in response, which may include not scoring your exam or cancelling a previously reported score.
+In some cases, testing staff may report observed or suspected prohibited behavior on an irregularity report and submit it to ACT.
+ACT, in its sole discretion, may take action in response, which may include not scoring your exam or cancelling a previously reported score.
 Any such decision by ACT is final.